-Corporate social responsibility (CSR) is a form of corporate self-regulation and is a focus of study within two out of three of the Munk School’s program streams.
+Corporate social responsibility (CSR) is a form of corporate self-regulation.
 Offered as an alternative to government regulation, CSR is often criticized as a public relations tactic for avoiding oversight.

 Corporate Accountability is the alternative to CSR that is pushed for by many NGOs and people’s movements.
 This policy – the accountability of corporations through legal mechanisms, regulation, and a respect for Free, Prior and Informed Consent (FPIC) is where the focus of study of universities should be.

 Must Read: “CIDA’s Anti-oversight Agenda”, by Sakura Saunders

 Corporate social responsibility (CSR) evolved as a response to the threat anti-corporate campaigns pose to companies’ license to operate.
 But corporate social responsibility is a contradiction in terms.
 Companies are legally bound to maximise profits to shareholders.
 This duty to make money above all other considerations means that corporations can only be ‘socially responsible’ if they are being insincere.
 Any doubtful social benefits from CSR are outweighed by the losses to society in other areas.
 CSR is an effective strategy for: bolstering a company’s public image; avoiding regulation; gaining legitimacy and access to markets and decision-makers; and shifting the ground towards privatisation of public functions.
 CSR enables business to propose ineffective, voluntary, market-based solutions to social and environmental crises under guise of being responsible.
 This deflects blame for problems caused by corporate operations away from the company, and protects companies’ interests while hampering efforts to tackle the root causes of social and environmental injustice.